Installment 16: Dispatches from COP24, A UMN student delegation in Katowice, Poland

 On Thursday, the COP24 closing plenaries began.
 These take place in a large conference hall, with the COP24 officials on stage, delegations from every country in the world at rows of tables on the floor, and observers/NGOs seated in the back.
 The purpose of these sessions is for parties and groups to make their official statements to the whole plenary body, and to officially approve the negotiating text for the Paris Climate Agreement.
 This output is known as the ‘Katowice Text.’
 This was originally supposed to end Friday afternoon, but disagreements between countries on several issues delayed the final decision, and the final plenary lasted into the early morning hours on Sunday.

 One of these issues is one that cropped up as we were arriving for week 2 of COP24.
-Due to resistance by four major fossil fuel supporting countries (USA, KSA, Russia, Kuwait), the Katowice text only ‘welcomes the timely completion’ of the IPCC 1.5 C report that my colleagues have mentioned.
+Due to disagreements between countries, the Katowice text ‘welcomes the timely completion’ of the IPCC 1.5 C report that my colleagues have mentioned.

 The issue of bifurcation that has been a cornerstone of UNFCCC debates for years once again made news as China made a significant move to flip their position on this issue.
 They now agreed with the EU to generally support one single set of standards for all countries in the Katowice Text, but left a little wiggle room for the least developed countries to take a bit more time to meet their pledges.
 Much less of a bifurcation than their previous position that I witnessed them describe as a ‘red line’ last year at COP23.